Lambda S3 Cache

 - First request (cache miss): Redirects to original URL while triggering async S3 upload

-- Disallowed prefixes/extensions: URLs not matching allowed prefixes or extensions are transparently redirected to the original URL (302 pass-through)
+- Disallowed prefixes: URLs not matching allowed prefixes are transparently redirected to the original URL (302 pass-through)

 Usage as Repository Proxy

 The cache can be used as a DNF/yum baseurl for RPM repositories.
-Non-RPM files
+Configure

 [myrepo]